The BGSU College of Musical Arts offers a Master of Music, Music Certificate, and Doctor of Musical Arts degrees with specialization in composition.

 The Distinguished Thesis Award is granted annually as a way of recognizing and promoting excellence in research and thesis advising.
+The award consists of a student honorarium of $500, a certificate of citation, and a $100 award of recognition for the thesis advisor.
+In addition, the annual recipient of the Graduate College Distinguished Thesis Award is eligible to become the subsequent Graduate College nominee for the Distinguished Master’s Thesis Award (in their category) sponsored annually by Midwestern Association of Graduate Schools (MAGS).
 Since the intent of the competition is to recognize distinguished scholarship by students who are pursuing their first graduate research degree, individuals who have received a Ph.D. (or comparable research degree) in any discipline prior to the writing of the master's thesis are not eligible.
 However, recipients of a first professional degree awarded prior to the writing of the thesis may be nominated.
 Note that original works accepted "in lieu of thesis" (such as musical compositions, published books, works of art, computer software, etc.) may not be nominated for this particular award.
 Please click on the title to see the description, nomination process and selection criteria of the award.

 The Distinguished Dissertation Award is granted annually as a way of recognizing and promoting excellence in research and dissertation advising.
 The Graduate College Distinguished Dissertation Award consists of a student honorarium of $500, a certificate of citation, and a $200 award of recognition for the dissertation advisor.
 In addition, the recipient of the Graduate College Distinguished Dissertation Award automatically becomes the subsequent Graduate College nominee for the Distinguished Doctoral Dissertation Award sponsored annually by the Council of Graduate Schools (CGS) when the awardee’s disciplinary field corresponds to the field of competition for the CGS Dissertation Award.
-The 2017 CGS fields of competition are Biological Sciences and Humanities and Fine Arts.
-In keeping with the competition requirements set by the Council of Graduate Schools the effective date of degree award, or the completion of doctoral degree requirements and dissertation, must lie in the period of July 1, 2015, to June 30, 2017.
-The nomination must be made by the Graduate Coordinator.
 Please click on the title to see the full description, nomination process and selection criteria of the award.

 An important aspect of your decision to seek an advanced degree is financing your education.
 The following information outlines the different types of assistance available for students pursuing graduate study at Bowling Green State University.
 Information contained here is accurate as of the date of publication but is subject to change without advance notice.
 Contact the specific office for the most current information.